Morepen gets USFDA nod to market generic anti-allergy drug | Business

 The latest approval takes the tally of approvals from the company's manufacturing plant in Baddi (Himachal Pradesh) to five.

-The drug firm is looking to address USD 42 billion markets in the future as compared to USD 2 billion currently, it added.
+The drug firm is looking to address USD 42 billion market in the future as compared to USD 2 billion currently, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)